INTRODUCTION

 BENEFITS OF A DAIRY-FREE LIFESTYLE

 Switching to a dairy-free lifestyle offers numerous benefits for those suffering from allergies.
-Many people experience reduced mucus production, diminished sinus congestion and overall enhanced respiratory health after eliminating dairy.
+Many individuals experience reduced mucus production, diminished sinus congestion and overall enhanced respiratory health after eliminating dairy.
 Additionally, this lifestyle change can lead to lower inflammation levels.
-A dairy-free diet often encourages a shift toward nutrient-dense and plant-based foods that further support immune health and promote long-term health and wellbeing.
+A dairy-free diet often encourages a shift toward nutrient-dense and plant-based foods that further support immune health and promote overall mental wellbeing.

 NUTRITIONAL ALTERNATIVES TO DAIRY